Technology as a Soil Erosion Solution

 Concrete and asphalt aren’t porous materials and water can’t drain into them.
 Instead, the water accumulates and then rushes out of the cities, taking the soil and other contaminants with it.
 We don’t even have to go high-tech with our solutions to prevent soil erosion.
 Sometimes, just bringing back native flora can be enough to prevent soil from washing away.
 Beaches in Florida accomplish this with native beach grasses that protect the dunes from storms and rain.
 In other areas, bringing back trees or native plants can be enough.

-Soil Erosion Solutions for the Future
+A Soil Erosion Solution for the Future

 If we allow soil erosion to continue unchecked, it will be a massive problem for future generations who will find themselves scrambling for fertile places to plant their crops.
 We can take a few high- and low-tech steps today that will have far-reaching effects.
 Erosion is generally a slow process, so by preventing it today, we’re keeping things stable for decades to come.